tair/toastdos-front/README.md

 To start the development server run `npm start`.

 The development client expects there to be a backend server running locally in port 3000.
-If you want, you can run the client with mock API calls by setting the USE_MOCK_API environment variable to true.
+If you want, you can run the client with mock API calls by setting the MOCK_API environment variable to true.

-`USE_MOCK_API=true npm start`
+`MOCK_API=true npm start`

 Project Structure
 ----